 RIAs often work with high-net-worth clients and institutional investors to manage their assets.
 That may involve making trades in or out of a portfolio on a client’s behalf or offering advice and guidance on various investment strategies.

 The key difference between an RIA and other types of investment advisors is that RIAs must legally act in a fiduciary role at all times.
 In the eyes of many, this makes RIAs much more trustworthy than some of their main competitors, like hedge funds, mutual funds, online brokers and more.

 Explaining Fiduciary Duty

-In a nutshell, adhering to a fiduciary standard indicates an RIA is required to act in the best interest of their clients at all times.
+In a nutshell, adhering to a fiduciary standard indicates an RIA must act in the best interest of its clients at all times.
 That means providing investment advice based on what’s best for the client, not what may be most profitable or beneficial for the advisor.
 The SEC may bring enforcement action against an RIA that breaches its fiduciary duty.

-RIAs are required to make sure the investment advice they’re offering is as accurate as possible, based on the information they have available to evaluate investments.
+RIAs are required to make sure the investment advice they’re offering is as accurate as possible according to the information they have available to evaluate investments.
 As fiduciaries, they have a responsibility to keep efficiency and cost in sight when executing trades on behalf of clients.
 Furthermore, RIAs have an obligation to disclose any potential conflicts of interest as they arise.